 If you want to postpone your trip, you should inform us in writing at least 30 days ahead of the tour date.
-The postpone charge is USD 120 and the rest is transferred for a later date.
-In case of Bhutan and Tibet, the postpone charge is 20 to 50 per cent of the total.
+The postpone charge is USD 120 and the rest is transferred at a later date.
+In case of Bhutan and Tibet, the postpone charge is 20 to 50 percent of the total.

 Flight Delays & Cancellation

-In many parts of Nepal flight delays are common; and in really bad weather, the flights are cancelled altogether.
+In many parts of Nepal flight delays are common; and in really bad weather, the flights are canceled altogether.
 For such days, you should carry extra money for accommodation and food.